 It is not difficult to determine an increase of quality of life along trails or places where more people bicycle.
 But from a business aspect, what is the return on the investment?
 One statewide bicycling group was determined to answer that question.

 The study cites the economic impact of recreational cyclists’ spending to generate $364.8 million in direct and indirect impacts to the State of Iowa.
-This is equivalent to $1 million per day spent for cycling.
+This is equivalent to $1 million per day spent on cycling.

 “The return on investment was much larger than expected.
 We know that communities recognize the impact that an event like RAGBRAI has on the local economy.
 But what about the rest of the year when cyclists aren’t concentrated on one route?” said Mark Wyatt, executive director of the Iowa Bicycle Coalition.